SmingHub/Sming/docs/source/getting-started/index.rst

 Examples
 --------

-The examples are a great way to learn the API and brush up your C/C++ knowledge.
+The examples are a great way to learn the API and brush up your C++ knowledge.

 -  `Basic Blink <#basic-blink>`__
 -  `Simple GPIO input/output <#simple-gpio-inputoutput>`__